akarazeev/REDE/README.md

 Thus, we conclude that the perfomance of NN is not perfect.

 Now, we check the perfomance of the NN asking it to predict geometrical parameters of the curve that was not in the dataset.
-And simulate those parameters.
+Further we simulate those parameters in COMSOL and compare 2 results for dispersion.

 <img src='img/result1.png'>